Physics-/Model-Based and Data-Driven Methods for Low-Dose Computed Tomography: A survey: Experimental Comparison

 \section{Experimental Comparison}

-In this section, we report our comparative study on the performance of some popular physics/model-based data-driven methods.
+In this section, we report our comparative study on the performance of some popular physics/model-based data-driven methods and different loss functions.
 This evaluation was performed with a unified code framework to ensure fairness as much as possible.
 All codes have been succinctly documented to help readers understand the models$\footnote{Codes are released at https://github.com/Deep-Imaging-Group/Physics-Model-Data-Driven-Review, related datasets and checkpoints can also be found on that page.}$.
-For simplicity and fairness, the MSE loss function and AdamW optimizer were employed for all the methods.
+For simplicity and fairness, the MSE loss function and AdamW optimizer were employed for all the methods when evaluating the models.
+And LPD was adopted as the backbone for the evaluation of different loss functions.
 Training was performed in a naive way, without any trick.
+For fair comparison, all the models have been trained within 200 epochs, which is sufficient for convergence of all the methods.
+The penalty/regularization parameters of the models have been carefully tuned in our experiments to guarantee the optimal performance of each model on the relevant dataset.
 After training, the optimal model for validation was taken as the final model and used for testing.
 Of course, there are many factors that affect the performance of the neural network.
 Therefore, the results in this paper are for reference only, which may not perfectly reflect the performance of these methods.